tribeplatform/cli/templates/typescript/README.md

 ## Docker stopped working

-If you are using Docker to run the app, you must be aware that in case of adding a new dependency, you must rebuild the image.
+If you are using Docker to run the app, you must be aware that in case of adding a new dependency or changing the DB schema (with Prisma), you must rebuild the image.
 You can do that by running the following command:

 ```bash
 yarn docker:down